4 Best ShipBob Competitors [+2 Alternatives]

 If you’re seeking an alternative to third-party fulfillment, this software is an effective tool to level-up your in-house fulfillment operation to meet demand.
 ShippingEasy has affordable plans for businesses shipping up to 10,000 monthly orders, and gives you deep discounts with major carriers.

 ShippingEasy is available with a 30-day free trial.
 All plans come with an unlimited store allowance, so you can integrate all of the sales channels that you manage.
-Additional users can be added to any plan for $5/month.
+Additional users can be added to any paid plan for $5/month.

 Shipments | # of Users | Monthly Cost | |